 The model's information structure is as follows.
 At date 0, the principal receives a signal s which is informative about m (e.g. historical evidence informative about how good those institutions and norms really are).
-I will assume that the principal cannot simply manufacture a good signal (e.g. invent history), but he can suppress a bad signal, as discussed in the Introduction and more fully in section 4 below: for example, by providing alternative interpretations, and by advertising and emphasizing good signals while failing to do the same for bad signals9.
-For simplicity, I shall focus on the case where s can take just two values: s = B ("bad" signal) and $s = \emptyset$ (no signal).
-The expected value of m conditional on each possible realization of the true signal s is given by:
+I will assume that the principal cannot simply manufacture a good signal (e.g. invent history), but he can suppress a bad signal, as discussed earlier.
+The assumption that the principal can suppress a bad signal but cannot invent a good signal is motivated by the literature on collective memory, reviewed in section 2.
+The examples discussed there (e.g. the evolution of American collective memory of George Washington, or the American Revolution and the Civil War; the evolution of Israeli collective memory about Masada) all illustrate the tendency for collective memory to suppress bad signals and emphasize and elaborate good signals, within the constraints imposed by historical records: there is no outright fabrication of good signals.